Modeling Storms and Population Growth to Prevent Sewer Overflows

 Baltimore County’s sewer system often overflowed when it rained.
 Eventually, the County—which wraps around Baltimore City—faced a consent decree ordering it to make the spills stop.
 The County tapped Hazen and Sawyer to help it plan improvements for a large portion of the sewer system encompassing eight sewersheds, 65 pump stations and 1.6 million linear feet of pipes.

-To handle the sewer system’s complicated geography, the Hazen team built five distinct InfoWorks models.
+To handle the sewer system’s complicated geography, the engineers built five distinct InfoWorks models.
 The team confirmed their accuracy using a wide array of complex data, including data from hundreds of manhole inspections (as pictured below) and a large number of flow monitors.

 The engineers first looked at what could cause SSOs: They ran the model through a wide range of precipitation scenarios that could happen over the next decade – from 2-year, 6-hour to 20-year, 24-hour storms – along with population growth scenarios that would add more users to the system.